 What does a spinning top pattern represent?

-Simply put, a spinning top candlestick pattern represents indecision in the market between buyers and sellers at a certain period of time.
+A spinning top candlestick pattern represents indecision in the market between buyers and sellers at a certain period of time.
 It is, therefore, used by forex traders to decide whether a trend reversal might occur.

 How do you trade a spinning top candlestick pattern?